by Pride Transport | Jun 03, 2019

 Drivers are required to take this exam before they can drive and they have to repeat the exam every two years.
 The follow-up could be shorter if there are issues when the certificate is issued but normally, it’s every two years.

 The exam itself is pretty straight forward and covers the following: Vision and hearing tests, blood tests to check for high blood pressure or other medical issues and urinalysis as part of a drug and alcohol test.
 That’s it.
 As I said, straightforward and simple.
 However, you’d be surprised how many drivers don’t pass this test due to simple and avoidable mistakes.
+For a more thourough explaination of what to expect during your DOT physical read our blog "What Should I Expect During My DOT Physical Exam?"

 With that in mind, here are some tips to prepare for and pass the DOT physical exam.